sfandres94/uex-audiopy1/README.md

 ```

 ### Installation
-The environment.yml file contains all the necessary packages to use this project inside the environment with name `audiopy-conda` provided.
+The environment.yml file contains all the necessary packages to use this project inside the environment with the name `audiopy` provided.
 You can create a conda environment from the .yml file as follows:
 ```
 conda env create -f environment.yml
 ```